nixworks/public/news/2012/11/20/README.md

 ##### Rogue trader
 ### [Rogue trader at Swiss bank UBS Kweku Adoboli is found guilty and is sentenced to seven years in prison for his role in the 2011 UBS rogue trader scandal. ](/news/2012/11/20/rogue-trader-at-swiss-bank-ubs-kweku-adoboli-is-found-guilty-and-is-sentenced-to-seven-years-in-prison-for-his-role-in-the-2011-ubs-rogue-tr.md)
-_Context: UBS, 2011 UBS rogue trader scandal, Swiss, Kweku Adoboli, Rogue trader_
+_Context: UBS, Swiss, Rogue trader, Kweku Adoboli, 2011 UBS rogue trader scandal_

 ##### China
 ### [China appoints Sun Zhengcai as new chief for the city of Chongqing, once led by disgraced politician Bo Xilai. ](/news/2012/11/20/china-appoints-sun-zhengcai-as-new-chief-for-the-city-of-chongqing-once-led-by-disgraced-politician-bo-xilai.md)